amitkml/Serverless-Learning-Notes/mlops/MLOps/CICD on AWS with CodePipeline and Terraform.md

 - Codestart connector (we are not going to use webhook as this is deprecated by AWS)
 - DEV Environment

+## Created the repo

+First step is a public repo creation and I have now a repo available named **aws-infra-cicd**.

+## Bucket Creation

+I have now created S3 bucket **amit-s3-bucket-tfInfo** for maintaining TF state information.
+Key point here is that bucket versioning is enabled so that TF state file version can be maintained automatically.
+My bucket ARN is arn:aws:s3:::amit-s3-bucket-tf

+## Secret Manager

+New secret manager created for maintaining by dockerhub credentials.

 # Build a Serverless CI/CD pipeline on AWS with Fargate, CodePipeline and Terraform